Getting used to braces can be a big adjustment. By following a few tips, you can help your time in braces not only fly by but be uneventful.

 Your toothbrush will become your best friend during your treatment.
 We suggest creating a braces care kit for on-the-go care.
 Pack a travel-sized toothbrush, toothpaste, mouthwash, and floss.
-Remaining food debris left in your teeth can not only be embarrassing, but can be damaging to the health of your smile too.
+The remaining food debris left in your teeth can not only be embarrassing but can be damaging to the health of your smile too.
 Brushing after meals and snacks can help you be confident no food debris remains in your brackets or wires.
-Your brackets create nooks and crannies where food particles can get trapped, When mingled with the bacteria that lives in your mouth, trapped food particles can, over time, create plaque buildup, which can lead to decay.
+Your brackets create nooks and crannies where food particles can get trapped, When mingled with the bacteria that live in your mouth, trapped food particles can, over time, create plaque buildup, which can lead to decay.

 Remember the foods that are on your do-not-eat list.
 If you wear bracket and wire braces, you will need to make adjustments to your diet in order to avoid damaging them.
 Eating anything too hard, crunchy, sticky, or chewy can pull at the brackets and damage the wires.
-Just say no to these types of foods to avoid a braces emergency.
+Just say no to these types of foods to avoid a braces emergency in Peabody & Newburyport.

 If you choose Invisalign as your treatment option, it is important to follow all care directions for the aligner trays.
 Never eat or drink anything but water while your aligners are in place.
 Doing so can damage them and alter their fit around your teeth.
 In order to effectively move your teeth, the aligners must be worn a minimum of 22 hours a day.
 Because they are removable, it can be tempting to remove them.
 But once you remove the aligners, it can become easier to remove them more often.
 Remember, they can only move your teeth if they are in your mouth!

 Types of Dental Braces Treatment:

 The better care you take of your braces, the more pleasant your orthodontic treatment will be.